 In a system with a generator that provides a grounded neutral, no additional connection from neutral to ground is needed.
-In this case, do not connect neutral to ground in the Essential Loads panel (the inverter's load subpanel).
+In the case, do not connect neutral to ground in the Essential Loads panel (the inverter's load sub-panel).